onnx/sigs/operators/docs/AddNewOpV3.md

 1. Description:
     1. Write a detailed description about the operator, and its expected behavior.
 The description should be clear enough to avoid confusion between implementors.
     2. Add an example in the description to illustrate the usage.
-    3. Add reference to the source of the operator in the original framework in the description.
+    3. Add a reference to the source of the operator in the original framework in the description.
     4. Write the mathematic formula or a pseudocode in the description.
 The core algorithm needs to be very clear.
 2. Write a reference implementation in Python, this reference implementation should cover all the expected behavior of the operator.
-Only in extremely rare case (with approval from Operator SIG), this requirement will be waived.
+Only in extremely rare cases (with approval from Operator SIG), this requirement will be waived.
 3. Writing test:
     1. It should have the same coverage as the original framework.
-    2. Generate the test data from the original framework operator, the submission needs to include the script that generated the test data and all its depencdencies. (where will this script be checked in?)
+    2. Generate the test data from the original framework operator, the submission needs to include the script that generated the test data and all its dependencies. (where will this script be checked in?)
     3. The testing examples will be extracted to the doc.(explain this better?
 Its not clear what is expected here)
     4. We also generate binary data for it. (what is the action item for the PR author? )
     5. Example: https://github.com/onnx/onnx/blob/master/onnx/backend/test/case/node/abs.py (does this need to be as a separate bullet?)